jessebmiller/cyphernoided2600/cyphernoided2600.md

 The only question is, how much of them can you take down with you.

-PC, if you fail in enemy territory, add all dice rolled to the accumulating **Fallout Pool** then roll the whole pool.
+PC, if you fail a resolution roll in enemy territory, add all dice rolled to the accumulating **Fallout Pool** then roll the whole pool.

-(If you have a load of dice you might be fine, otherwise roll in batches or use a digital dice roller.
-If bitrot hasn't eaten it you can use the official roller at [[WEBSITE]])
+If you have a load of dice you might be fine, otherwise roll in batches or use a digital dice roller.
+If bitrot hasn't eaten it you can use the official roller at [[WEBSITE]]

 Total the top 3 dice and answer:
 - 6-11  : What are you afraid will happen?